Fun Features

 With the Philadelphia city skyline as the backdrop, the ballpark features bowl-style seating with the playing field scooped out 23 feet below street level.
 The seating bowl layout is inspired by the classic plans of Baker Bowl and Connie Mack Stadium, former homes of the Phillies.
 Like Connie Mack Stadium, the upper and lower decks do not correspond exactly in plan.
 The cantilevered steel structure allows for more open seating areas.

 The walk-around, open-air concourses offer a continuous, uninterrupted view of the field.
-Guests can now enjoy the game whether they are in a seat, a concourse, a restaurant, a suite or a club lounge.
+Guests can now enjoy the game whether they are in a seat, a restaurant, a suite, on a concourse or in a club lounge.

 Ashburn Alley